 SELECTION OF RETURN FORM TO BE USED

 The first step in filing of a tax return is to select the correct Form of return.
 It should be noted that the Forms of return may be changed in the middle of the year.
 The taxpayer, therefore, need to file in the new form.
-There are eight Forms of return notified by the tax authorities.
-Out of these, four are applicable to individuals/HUFs.
+There are seven Forms of return notified by the tax authorities.
+Out of these, ITR 1 to 4 are applicable to individuals/HUFs, while ITR 5 is for Partnership Firms and LLP, ITR 6 is for Companies other than those claiming exemptions (See Rule 12) and ITR 7 is for [For persons including companies required to furnish return under section 139(4A) or section 139(4B) or section 139(4C) or section 139(4D (Please see rule 12 of the Income-tax Rules).
 Therefore, correct form needs to be filled in.

 COMMON MISTAKES WHILE FILING THE RETURN FORM